New Student Advising & Registration

 2. Take Required Placement Assessments

 Placement assessments are required in certain subjects.
 You will be unable to register for New Student Advising and Registration without first taking placement assessments in English, Math, and for some students, Chemistry and Physics.
 The Chemistry placement assessment is only required if Chemistry is needed for your major or Educational Goal.
 The Physics placement assessment is only required for students who intend on taking calculus-based physics.
+The Spanish Placement is required if you plan to enroll in any Spanish course at UIC, regardless of any incoming credit.
 Additional placement assessment information is enclosed in the packet sent to you by the Office of Admissions.

 To take the assessments: